straightway/peerspace/transport/documentation/Chunking.md

 ### Version 0

 A version 0 chunk contains a header only consisting of the version number.
-The rest of the chunk os the payload.
+The rest of the chunk is the payload.

                  Header||